-Back in 2013 and 2014, Coca Cola launched their “Share a Coke” campaign.
+Back in 2013 and 2014, Coca Cola launched its “Share a Coke” campaign.
 This campaign captivated the public.
-Instead of the Coca Cola logo on the label of the bottles there was a simple phrase: “Share a Coke with John”.
+Instead of the Coca Cola logo on the label of the bottles, there was a simple phrase: “Share a Coke with John”.
 But it wasn’t just for Johns, it was for Jacks, Sarahs, Bobbys.
 Everyone.
 On each coke label, there was a different name.
 This connected with people directly.
 A good example of their localisation is what they did in Ireland; adding Irish names such as Aoife and Oisín.
 A better example of localisation is what they did with their campaign in China.

 In China, it is not respectful to address a person by their first name.
-Usually you would address a Chinese person by his/her surname followed by honorific titles.
+Usually, you would address a Chinese person by his/her surname followed by honorific titles.
 But this whole campaign was about direct and personal connection.
 How do you connect with someone directly if you can’t use their first name?
 Coke had an answer.
-Instead of names, they used terms such as “close friend”, and “classmate”.
+Instead of names, they used terms such as “close friend,” and “classmate”.
 This was a great way to weave through cultural boundaries while also staying true to a marketing campaign.

 Got It.
 But How Does Localisation Differ from Transcreation?

 For that, dear friends, we have written a whole new article!
 Check it out here.